 2. Try to set realistic expectations and plans!

-It is reasonable to set goals that push our capabilities forward, it is not reasonable to set unattainable goals that can break us or our children!
+It is reasonable to set goals that push our capabilities forward, but it is not reasonable to set unattainable goals that can break us or our children!

 3. Stop being a know-it-all!